Laurier’s SafeHawk app receives self-assessment feature for those wishing to access available campus services

 Dawson explained that upon review, the SafeHawk app was eventually determined to be the best host for the COVID-19 self-assessment.

-“That analysis basically led us to reviewing the software developer that is behind the SafeHawk app and basically adapting what had been in existence for several years into including this new feature which made it relatively straightforward for students.”
+“That analysis led us to review the [software] that is behind the SafeHawk app and basically adapt what had been in existence for several years to include this new feature which made it relatively straightforward for students.”

 Screening information collected under the app’s privacy policies is used solely by the school for purposes related to the health and safety of the Laurier community

 “There’s a small group of us that are overseeing all of the reopening strategies and plans for the university.
-We have access to a confidential dashboard that basically allows us to see, on a daily basis, how many individuals have used the app—whether they were a Brantford student or a Waterloo student,” Dawson said.
+We have access to a confidential dashboard that basically allows us to see, on a daily basis, how many individuals have used the app, and whether they were a Brantford student or a Waterloo student,” Dawson said.

 “We can also see on an aggregate basis how many people successfully completed the app, but how many people were denied access.
 So it has no personal identifying information to it, but it allows us to monitor usage of the app.”